ItsyPetkov/TDP-Taxi-Demand-Prediction/README.md

 Model-driven insights and actionable recommendations have been provided across the following key areas:

 * **Data Importing and Preprocessing**: Combined monthly taxi trip datasets and implemented custom taxi zone segmentation functions to map trips into predefined service regions.
+* **Exploratory Analysis and Data Cleaning**: Visualised and explored both continuous and discrete distributions to detect erroneous data, extreme outliers and class imbalance.
+Subsequently, a data cleaning algorithm was implemented to ensure that the predictive models are only trained using reasonable trips.